vasqc/E-commerce-backend/README.md

 # E-commerce-backend

-For this Challenge, we were given some starte code.
-MySQL, Sequalize and the >ENV package are the main components for the construction of the E-Commerce back-end.
+For this Challenge, we were given some starter code.
+MySQL, Sequalize and the .ENV package are the main components for the construction of the E-Commerce back-end.
 Once the neccessary information was provided, you will need to run schema.sql and seed.sql in order to create a database that is filled with the data.
 Insomnia is used to make sure all given endpoints are in fully functional operation.